so66hari/so66hari.github.io/README.md

 # so66hari.github.io
-personal training place for SCSS, HTML, Typescript.
+personal training place for SCSS, HTML, Typescript and Frameworks (Angular).